September Tube strikes: When are they and which lines are affected?

 London Underground Tube strikes: When are they and which lines are affected?

+Everything you need to know about the upcoming walkouts, from the lines affected to the best ways to get to the airport

-Commuters face travel misery as London prepares for a series of Tube strikes this week.
+Commuters face travel misery as London prepares for a series of Tube strikes this weekend and next week.

-From 6pm on Friday, 5 September, some union members at the Ruislip depot in west London will walk out for 24 hours.
+From 6pm on Friday, 5 September, some union members at the Ruislip depot in west London have walked out for 24 hours.

 Then, from Sunday 7 September, different groups of RMT members will walk out across the Tube network each day, with the aim of bringing operations to a halt.
 Every Underground line will be affected during this period.